rainychville/tos/script/README.md

 - `format` - Format of law.
 Most laws are plaintext laws, since HTML is too complicated, and Microsoft Word's `.docx` is a proprietary file format and therefore undesired.

+## Scripts

+### generate_html_law.py

+Generate HTML documents containing the full text of Rainychville law so you can read them in your browser.
+(You can read them as plaintext, but HTML looks better.)

+You can alter how the program runs: try running it with the `--help` (or `-h` for short) flag.

+It is a terminal application, meaning it needs to be run from the terminal.

+#### How to open the terminal
+- Windows: Look for the `Command Prompt`.
+- Mac: `Cmd`+`Space`, then type `Terminal.app`, then open it.
+- GNU/Linux: Find your desktop environment's terminal app.
+  - Ubuntu (GNOME): Terminal
+  - KDE: Konsole